 The small seaside town of Gibsons, BC, population 4500, where for twenty years the CBC filmed its popular “Beachcombers” TV series, is threatened with a massive waterfront development.

 The picturesque harbour, familiar not only to generations of Canadians but also to audiences viewing the syndicated series around the world, is about to undergo a radical transformation.
 And not everyone likes the idea.

 It is a story familiar in many Canadian communities.
 Developers, seeing an opportunity to capitalize on the natural resource of a place, move in to exploit it.
 Some of the townspeople are convinced that economic benefits will outweigh any other concerns.
 Others place a higher value on aspects like character and tradition or community and environmental health.

 Gibsons’ story is a classic example of these struggles.
 It is a many-tentacled story, with several angles from which to approach it.

-In the Gibsons story, a developer with deep pockets and powerful connections has finally, after attempts over 10 years, succeeded in presenting a plan to a receptive town council to build a large-scale, five-star hotel and condominium project on the quaint village harbour front.
-How he got this far, despite an official community plan (OCP) that prohibited such oversize development, and the ramifications should he succeed in building it, are components of the story.
+In the Gibsons story, a developer with deep pockets and powerful connections, including at the top of the BC Liberal and Federal Conservative Parties has finally, after attempts over 10 years, succeeded in presenting a plan to build a large-scale, five-star hotel and condominium project on the quaint village harbour front.
+How he got this far, despite an Official Community Plan (OCP) that prohibited such oversize development, and the ramifications should he succeed in building it, are components of the story.
 So is the divisiveness that has grown between previously neighbourly townspeople.